Blackklegend/blackklegend/README.md

 <br>

-> I'm blackk, the owner of this profile (I could also be a hacker, in case you're wondering why I
+> I'm Blackk, the owner of this profile (I could also be a hacker, in case you're wondering why I
 > identified myself.
-Never take things as granted), glad you're here, hope you find something
+Never take things for granted), glad you're here, hope you find something interesting.
-> interesting.
-If you don't, well it happens lol<br>
+> If you don't, well it happens lol <br>
 > Have Fun!
 > <br><br>
 > OH right right, you may want to know a bit about me.
-I think I can tell you somethings
+I think I can tell you somethings <br>
-> <br> Let's see.. ah I know now, let's gooooooo
+> Let's see.. ah I know now, let's goooooo

-<br><br>

-My actual name is Vitor, and I'm brazilian; beatiful country, lot's of food, places to travel to, all that good stuff.
-I know four idioms: Portuguese that's my first language, English, Spanish and LIBRAS, which is the brazilian sign language.
-All of them I've learned alone, took me a while though, and I'm not the best, works out fine afterall.
+My actual name is Vitor, and I'm Brazilian; a beautiful country, lot's of food, places to travel to, all that good stuff.
+I know four idioms: Portuguese which's my first language, English, Spanish, and LIBRAS, which is the Brazilian sign language.
+All of them I've learned alone took me a while though, and I'm not the best, works out fine after all.

 - 🔭 I’m currently working on:
   - No big projects at moment but some ideas are turning out fine, hope some of them give me fruits.